JuliaHEP/UnROOT.jl/paper/paper.md

 # Comparison with existing software

-This section focusses on the comparison with other existing ROOT I/O solutions in the Julia universe, however, one honorable mention is `uproot`, which is a purely Python-based ROOT I/O library and played (plays) an important role for the development of `UnROOT.jl` as it is by the time of writing the most complete and best documented ROOT I/O implementation.
+This section focusses on the comparison with other existing ROOT I/O solutions in the Julia universe, however, one honorable mention is `uproot` [@jim_pivarski_2021_5539722], which is a purely Python-based ROOT I/O library and played (plays) an important role for the development of `UnROOT.jl` as it is by the time of writing the most complete and best documented ROOT I/O implementation.

 `UpROOT.jl` is a wrapper for `uproot` and uses `PyCall` as a bridge.
 (TODO: problems of Julia->PyWrapper->Awkward)